Leycura/deskship-cloud/README.md

 ### Research

 - More about PVC!
 - Which Cloud?
+  - Google Compute Engine (E2 Micro Instance)
 - Nginx-Ingress or else? (depending on Cloud)
+  - GKE Ingress for HTTP(S) loadbalancer
+  - Nginx-Ingress possible?

 ### Code

+- Google CLI
 - Test Backend with Postgres
-- Create Postgres with initial script (test data)
+- Develop in Cloud

 ---  ***more coming soon*** ---